Cynniminni/Breadcrumbs492/README.md

 # TestApplication
 My Test Android Project on Github, for CECS 492A.

-Since I'm new to Android development, I am currently working through setting up a basic GUI with a login screen and a map screen.
+<h3>2/15/2015</h3>
+Set up basic login screen with a register/sign in button and a guest login button.
+Logging in brings up the Google Maps screen.
+At the moment it only finds the user's location, marks it with a pin, and zooms in on that area.